Epidural Blood Patch

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - You may be given medicine to decrease pain and nausea.

 During the procedure:

 Your healthcare provider will ask you to sit down, lie on your side, or lie on your stomach.
-He will then locate the area of your spine where he will inject the blood.
-This will likely be right below your dural puncture site, in between the vertebrae.
-You may need an x-ray to show the right area to place the epidural blood patch.
-Your healthcare provider will draw blood from a vein in your arm.
-He will then slowly inject the blood into the area of your spine near the puncture site.
+He or she will draw blood from a vein in your arm.
+The blood will slowly be injected into the area of your spine near the puncture site.
 Tell your healthcare provider if you feel back or neck pain, or pain that spreads down your legs.
 Also tell your healthcare provider if your headache gets worse or you feel pressure.